Cloud Infrastructure – Why implement it and what is it?

 SaaS is a cloud computing service where the cloud vendor hosts applications for customers, who in turn, access them via the Internet.
 Most cloud vendors usually charge SaaS products using the pay-as-you-go pricing model, with others opting for various parameters such as the number of transactions or number of people using the app.

 As is the case with IaaS and PaaS, the cloud vendor manages all the underlying IT infrastructure via an appropriate service level agreement (SLA).
-As such, the middleware, application, and application data gets hosted in the cloud vendor’s data center.
+As such, the middleware, application, and application data get hosted in the cloud vendor’s data center.
 With SaaS, you can get your organization up and running quickly with minimal upfront costs.

 1. Private cloud

 Private cloud infrastructure is exclusively available to a single organization.
-This private network is either maintained on-premises in the organization’s own datacenter or outsourced to an external provider.
+This private network is either maintained on-premises in the organization’s own data center or outsourced to an external provider.
 In the latter case, providers are contractually bound to provide computing, network, and storage resources for the organization’s use alone.
 Government agencies, medical offices, and financial institutions prefer a private cloud because it allows them to meet strict regulatory controls.

 2. Public cloud

 In a public cloud infrastructure, organizations pay for their share of available computing resources from third-party vendors such as Amazon, Google, and Microsoft.
 Many tenants, as clients are called, use the public cloud to deploy their own online services and applications as it ensures high availability and scalability without requiring any purchase of hardware or software.
-Many companies also provision development and test servers on the public cloud.
+Many companies also provide development and test servers on the public cloud.

 3. Hybrid cloud